top of page

 Apr 273 min read

 If you’re an Oleh dreaming of a special place to build your Israeli life — where modern convenience, warm community, and timeless charm blend seamlessly — Halomot (חלמות זכרון) in Zichron Yaakov may be exactly what you’re looking for.
 This inviting neighborhood on the moshava’s eastern slopes offers walkable living, family-friendly amenities, and breathtaking views, making it a top choice for English-speaking immigrant families.
-Halomot was developed in the late 2000s to earl
+A Modern Development with Historical Roots Halo

 Jon L